What is Retail Space? Understanding Its Types and Examples

 Relatively smaller in size and situated in high-traffic or residential regions, convenience stores offer a restricted range of daily products such as beverages, snacks, and toiletries.
 Some examples are DMart and More.

 These are big shopping complexes housing several retail stores, offering a comprehensive shopping experience.
 Shopping malls also house specialty stores, departmental shops, food sections, and entertainment chambers.
-Some examples in Bengaluru are Phoenix City, Inorbit Mall, and Forum Mall.
+Some examples in Bengaluru are Orion Mall at Brigade Gateway, Inorbit Mall, and Forum Mall.

 They are temporary retail landscapes that allow businesses to test their newly launched products and new markets or create new buzz.
 Pop-up shops and kiosks are majorly used for special events and product promotions.